First-Year Curriculum

 These skills are taught and learned through coursework and experiences that are timely and timeless—melding cutting-edge ideas and concepts with proven frameworks and skills.
 Students engage with faculty and each other individually and collaboratively in an environment that encourages immersion and reflection, and where there is a close integration between curricular, co-curricular, and career-oriented activities.
 Importantly, all of this is mapped onto a first-year calendar structured to provide ample time and flexibility for career-related activities such as industry information sessions, leadership training, and internship recruiting in the winter and spring.

 In the eight-week winter and nine-week spring terms, core classes are typically scheduled on Monday and Tuesday mornings, allowing students the option of taking an elective or two in open blocks, or of using free days to travel for recruiting.
+As in earlier terms, midterm and final exams are often scheduled on Fridays.
+In-person attendance at all class sessions, and for exams, is expected.

 All first-year courses, except electives, are part of Tuck’s core curriculum which every student must successfully complete.
 There are two additional requirements you will meet in order to graduate from Tuck.
 First, you’ll take at least one elective course focusing on ethics and social responsibility.
 You’ll have the opportunity to choose your course from a diverse list of options in the winter or spring of your first year, or any term in your second year.
-Second, you’ll meet the global requirement by participating in at least one of the courses or programs managed by TuckGO.
+Second, you’ll need to meet the global requirement by participating in at least one of the courses or programs managed by TuckGO.
 Each course or program is carefully designed to help students develop the aptitudes of empathy, awareness, and agility to successfully navigate different business environments.

 Additionally, by taking significant qualifying coursework, you can receive formal recognition for your course of study through the STEM-eligible Management Science and Quantitative Methods option.
 This designation often appeals to students planning post-Tuck careers with a quantitative or technical focus.
 You may begin taking qualifying courses as early as the winter term of your first year.

-See core syllabi.
-Please note that these syllabi are from summer and fall term 2023 (2023-2024 academic year), and winter and spring 2023 terms (2022-2023 academic year).
+View core syllabi from summer and fall 2025 terms (2025-2026 academic year), and winter and spring 2025 terms (2024-2025 academic year).

 Tuck Voices